Ukraine Security Assistance Initiative: Overview

 Included in USAI packages were training, equipment, and advising activities, in order to improve Ukraine's defensive capabilities, such as marine domain awareness, operational safety, and capacity of Ukrainian Air Force facilities, as well as its lethality, command, control, and survivability.
 To counter Russian cyberattacks and misinformation, USAI also supports cyber defense and strategic communications.

 The USAI, in collaboration with the United States Department of State, supports a wide range of security assistance activities, including, but not limited to, intelligence support, personnel training, equipment and logistics support, supplies, and other services.

-Security Assistance Group Ukraine (SAGU)
+Security Assistance Group Ukraine (SAG-U)

+Security Assistance Group-Ukraine (SAG-U) personnel, including those forward-deployed as part of SAG-U Operations-Kyiv, has been providing advising support to Ukrainian defense leaders, including the AFU and the Ukrainian National Guard.

 In 2022, SAGU was formed as a point of contact.
 By 21 July 2022, the EUCOM Control Center-Ukraine/International Donor Coordination Centre (ECCU/IDCC) a joint cell formed in March 2022 had trained 1,500 Ukrainian Armed Forces members on coalition-donated equipment.
-By 4 November 2022, the equipment shipments, and training measures of the Ukraine Contact Group had become repeatable enough to systematize in a Security Assistance Group Ukraine (SAGU), based in Wiesbaden, Germany.
+By 4 November 2022, the equipment shipments, and training measures of the Ukraine Defence Contact Group had become repeatable enough to systematize in a Security Assistance Group Ukraine (SAG-U), based in Wiesbaden, Germany.

 This long-term assistance command was initially staffed on an emergency basis by XVIII Airborne Corps commander Christopher T. Donohue.
-SAGU's commander Lieutenant General Antonio Aguto (USA) was approved by the Senate on 22 December 2022.
+SAGU's first commander, Lieutenant General Antonio Aguto, was approved by the Senate on 22 December 2022.

 By January 2023 500 Ukrainian soldiers per month were being trained.
+In December 2024, Curtis A. Buzzard assumed command.